INTERVIEW-ABN AMRO steps up shipping finance as sector looks to recovery

 The banks have suffered alongside shipping firms they lent to as the latter endured one of their worst downturns in decades.
 Many firms defaulted on loans and several collapsed.

-As a result, several banks have been offloading what they see as risky assets at cheaper prices to investors such as hedge funds and private equity firms, even as trading conditions improve.
+As a result, several banks have been offloading what they see as risky assets at cheaper prices to investors such as hedge funds and private equity, even as trading conditions improve.

 "The number of dedicated sector banks from Europe as we have seen in the past will continue to be very limited for the foreseeable future," Biesbroeck said.